ccommons/rlc/README.md

 6. Run python manage.py runserver.
 This should start a development server.

 You won't have any data.
-You can use the /admin/ interface to create one.
+You can use the /admin/ interface to create some.
 However, initial fixtures (datasets) are coming soon.